Accessibility testing

 Input devices

-Make sure your app can be used with finger inputs, styluses, pointers, and a mouse — concurrently — and that gestures, target areas, and motion meet WCAG standards for usability.
+Make sure your app can be used with finger inputs, styluses, pointers, and a mouse — concurrently — and that gestures, target areas, and motion meet WCAG, HIG, and Android standards for usability.

 apple pencil, mouse, cursor